I believe in the power of storytelling to connect and move us

 I returned to the University of Georgia to devise a piece from scratch.
 I led the cast through exercises in self-expression and creativity, sewed their organic words into a script, and directed the actors to polished performance.
 I created two very different plays with this method: Us and Glue.
 Glue was sponsored by the Thalian Blackfriars at UGA, and had a second professional run at Moonlight Theater Company in Athens, GA.

-I am currently co-directing The Race 2020 with Courtney Surmanek at Virginia Tech under an ICAT Major SEAD grant.
-This production is created in partnership with Adaire Theatre and is part of the Building Civility initiative.
-We open October 30!
+In Fall 2020, I co-directed The Race 2020 with Courtney Surmanek at Virginia Tech under an ICAT Major SEAD grant.
+This production was created in partnership with Adaire Theatre and is a part of the Building Civility initiative.

 I like to think of myself as a collection of bones inside of a meat sack.
 I love being a human bean!